 7. How to Wear a Scarf in Spring

-All the guidelines above about wearing scarves with suits, jackets or sweaters apply just as much in spring as in the fall or winter, but with the added caveat that in spring you obviously want to opt for a lighter weight scarf.
+All the guidelines above about wearing scarves with suits, jackets or sweaters apply just as much to lightweight spring get-ups as to heavy winter outfits.

 How to Wear a Scarf Like a (Stylish-ass) European